 Candyman sequel from producer Jordan Peele is set for 2020 release.
+Now, it looks like our new hook-handed killer has been cast.

 Remember what happened when you said his name five times into a mirror?
 If you did, Candyman would appear, smothered in live bees, one of his hands severed, a metal hook plunged into the bloody stump.
-It wasn’t long before you were looking at your own insides as they spilt on the ground.
+It wasn’t long before you were looking at your own insides as they spilled on the ground.

 Jordan Peele, the director of Get Out is the man responsible for rebooting the franchise.
 He will produce the new sequel which will be directed by Nia DaCosta under his Monkeypaw Production Company I really can’t think of a better man for the job.